Lingual Braces Treatment Clinic in Gurgaon

 To help keep your treatment concealed, lingual braces are attached to the inside of the teeth rather than the outside, making them invisible when you smile.

 Lingual braces are custom-made for your teeth.
 The orthodontist takes an accurate impression or digital scan of your teeth, which is then used to create customized wires and brackets that will snugly fit along the line of your teeth and help to gradually move them into the desired position.
+To know more about Lingual Braces Cost in Gurgaon schedule an appointment with the expert dentists at Aspen Dental.

 How Are Lingual Braces Applied?